multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 ARKit is the Augmented Reality Framework for Apple devices which enables developers to create Augmented Reality Apps for iPhone & iPad.
 It was introduced along with iOS 11 during WWDC 2017.
 Anyone using an iOS device that runs on Apple's A9 to A12 Bionic processors (& running iOS 11 or above) can use ARKit apps.
-The current version is ARKit 2.0 and a new version of ARKit should be out soon, and an updated is awaited at the WWDC 2019.
+The current version is ARKit 2.0 and a new version of ARKit should be out soon, and an update is awaited at the WWDC 2019.

 #### How World Tracking Works